carval9/Project-4/README.md

-# Model to Predict Used Car Prices
+# Toolto Predict Used Car Prices

 ## Motivation
 The inspiration for this project stems from the need to design a model capable of predicting the prices of used cars.
 This model can assist customers in determining if they are purchasing a car at a fair price.